 1. Twist (Matsyendrasana)

-The twist is an easy and beginner-friendly yoga pose that can relieve pain from a blockage.
-It will activate your core and get things moving in your digestive tract.
+The twist is an easy, beginner-friendly yoga pose that can relieve pain from a blockage.
+It activates your core and gets things moving in your digestive tract.

 Lie flat on your back on a yoga mat, bed, or other cushioned surface to begin.